schiedel-sweden/API/readme.md

 $ php artisan serve
 ```

-After doing this you will find a user in the database you can use to sign in with to create new users and import your excelfiles.
+After doing this you will find a user in the database you can use to sign in with to create new users and import your excel files.
 * email => 'info@handelsmarketing.se'
 * password => 'hejsan123'